Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Log cabin display at Red Clay State Historic Park in Cleveland, Tennessee.

-30 Miles outside of Chattanooga lies Cleveland, Tennessee.
+From downtown Chattanooga, Red Clay Historic Park in Cleveland, Tennessee, is about 30 miles away, or roughly 35 to 40 minutes by car.
 With humble beginnings, Cleveland began as a small log cabin in the heart of the Cherokee Nation.
-Visit Red Clay State Historic Park, which served as the Cherokee's last Eastern Council Grounds.
+Visit Red Clay State Park, which served as the Cherokee's last Eastern Council Grounds.
 It was here Chief John Ross and the tribe unanimously rejected the proposed removal treaty in 1835.
 Three years later, the forced removal began.
 Ranger tours and demonstrations are engaging and rich with history, listen to living history guides and immerse yourself in the testimonies of the past.
-Afterwards, don't miss the opportunity to see Blue Hole Spring-- a natural landmark that is a sight to behold.
+As one of the most significant Cherokee heritage sites Tennessee travelers can visit, the park helps connect the route’s cultural history with the land itself.
+Afterwards, don't miss the opportunity to see Blue Hole Spring — a natural landmark that is a sight to behold.

 Stop 1 of 1